 In fact, the pheasant hen, plumply cushioned in fat and served with sweet Cevennes onion and pear shavings, would have worked just as well with a white wine.
 I do enjoy wine pairings and had I not been going on that evening to a whisky dinner I’d have tried the optional pairings at £35.
 I loved the sweet caramelised onions too.
 Having visited the part of the Cevennes where these onions are cultivated, on rocky stepped slopes, I remember learning how this AOP produce had revitalised a rural economy.
 Served here with this dish, I understand how that might be possible and why this is a premium product.

 Dessert was tonka bean parfait served with exotic fruits.
 The beans served as a parfait added very subtle flavours of vanilla, coconut, clove and liquorice.
-Presentation was again immaculate and I loved the sweet/sour fruit accompaniment.
+The presentation was again immaculate and I loved the sweet/sour fruit accompaniment.

-Coffee appeared with complimentary petit fours in the form of macaron and a crisp shelled sweet full of fruit juice.
+Coffee appeared with complimentary petit fours in the form of a macaron and a crisp-shelled sweet full of fruit juice.